 Since that time, The MET Orchestra—as it’s known when it ventures outside the opera house on its own—has often been out of sight, but rarely out of mind.
-The ensemble has achieved a reputation for excellence that is set to continue as the Met enters a new era under incoming Music Director Yannick Nézet-Séguin, who will officially take charge in September.
+The reputation for excellence that the ensemble achieved under former music director James Levine is set to continue as the Met enters a new era under Yannick Nézet-Séguin, who will officially take charge in September.
 Meanwhile, Carnegie Hall audiences will have an opportunity to both hear and see the orchestra onstage in a series of three concerts this spring led by an international trio of conductors: Lithuanian Mirga Gražinytė-Tyla, Italian Gianandrea Noseda, and American Michael Tilson Thomas.

 “I love The MET Orchestra,” says Noseda, whose relationship with the Metropolitan Opera goes back to 2002, when he stepped in as a last-minute replacement for Valery Gergiev in a production of Prokofiev’s richly orchestrated War and Peace.
 “I consider it one of the greatest orchestras, period—and not just in the pit.
 The ability of the players is extraordinary.
 They know how to breathe with the singers onstage.
 That singing quality is incredibly important to me, as an Italian.”